 John Black QC (1975) (QC 1998)

-Current instructions include advising and representing a defendant in a multi-million pound corruption prosecution; and most recently he has defended in two highly complex confiscation cases, prosecuted a UN Development Programme corruption case, and defended a very high-profile traveller murder case.
-He is also presently engaged as an arbitrator in the Dubai International Arbitration Centre, and lectured in Oman in March 2016 at the request of the British Council and Beyond Borders to Oman’s Public Prosecution Office on financial crime and anti-corruption measures.
+Recent instructions included advising and successfully representing a defendant in a multi-million pound corruption prosecution; representing the successful appellant individual in an appeal in the Tax Tribunal; and he has defended in two highly complex confiscation cases, prosecuted a UN Development Programme corruption case, represented the appellant in a civil case concerning the registration of classic cars, and defended a very high-profile traveller murder case.

 John has developed particular expertise in dealing with cases involving issues of complex disclosure, jury tampering, accomplice evidence, offenders/defendants assisting in investigations and prosecutions, and complicated mental and psychological topics.